 About

-Julie makes sculptural and photo media artworks for the gallery, the web and public spaces.
-Transforming everyday objects, text and overlooked places, her creative projects draw attention to the things that are hidden, undervalued or slipping from view.
+Julie Shiels makes sculptural and photomedia works that respond to pressing social and political issues such as climate, inequality, consumption and gentrification.
+Transforming everyday objects, text and found images, her creative projects draw attention to things that are hidden in plain sight, undervalued or slipping from view.

-She started her art career as screen printer and political poster maker and was a founding member of Another Planet Posters.
-She subsequently worked collaboratively with culturally diverse communities, museums and arts organisations on mixed media projects that were concerned with inequality and social change.
+Julie started her art career as screen printer and political poster maker and was a founding member of Another Planet Posters.
+For the next 20 years she collaborated with culturally diverse communities, museums and arts organisations on large scale art projects concerned with advocacy and social change.
+These experiences, and the process-based methods Julie developed during this time, continue to inform her art making today.

 EXHIBITIONS: